Development

 CyberEther loads plugins through its plugin loader.
 At load time, CyberEther:

-2. Looks up the exported plugin ABI symbol.
+6. Looks up the exported plugin ABI symbol for each target.

-4. Drains the plugin's static block and module registrations into the registry.
+8. Drains static block and module registrations into the registry.

 CyberEther